Granville, North Dakota: Climate

-In 12 hours: 83°F, Granville, N.D., Feb.
-21, 1918, from –33°F to 50°F from early morning to late afternoon.
+In 12 hours: 83 °F, Granville, N.D., Feb.
+21, 1918, from –33 °F to 50 °F from early morning to late afternoon.

 Historic Places

 The Granville State Bank, on Main Street, was built in 1903 and is listed on the National Register of Historic Places.

+Transportation

+Amtrak’s Empire Builder, which operates between Seattle/Portland and Chicago, passes through the town on BNSF tracks, but makes no stop.
+The nearest station is located in Minot, 23 mi to the west.